Azure/Mission-Critical/docs/design-methodology/Deployment-Testing.md

 - End-to-End Automation: manual intervention in the technical execution of deployment and testing operations represents a significant reliability risk.
 - Consistent deployment process: Same application artifacts and processes are used to deploy the infrastructure  and  application code across different environments.

-This section will therefore focus on how to eradicate downtime and maintain application health for deployment operations, providing key considerations and recommendations intended to inform the design of optimal CI/CD pipelines for an AlwaysOn application.
+This section will therefore focus on how to eradicate downtime and maintain application health for deployment operations, providing key considerations and recommendations intended to inform the design of optimal CI/CD pipelines for a Mission-Critical application.

 - [Application Environments](#application-environments)
 - [Ephemeral Blue/Green Deployments](#ephemeral-bluegreen-deployments)